 'NEVER just go to your bank for a cheap deal.'

-Your existing bank will only give you its tiny range of deals, not the array of alternatives, meaning it's highly unlikely you'll stumble across the best one for you.
-Only check what it's offering as a starting point.
+Your existing bank will only give you its range of deals, not the array of alternatives, meaning it's unlikely you'll stumble across the best one for you.
+But do check what it's offering as a starting point.

 Benchmark a good mortgage rate using MSE's Best Buys tool